-Column O/N of Table II(a) shows that the overheads range from about 0 to 4%; this is also the range for the closest-enclosing-loops strategy, suggesting that the overheads under the two strategies are close.
+Column O/N of Table 2(a) shows that the overheads range from about 0 to 4%; this is also the range for the closest-enclosing-loops strategy, suggesting that the overheads under the two strategies are close.
 Out of the 16 benchmarks, 10 have at least one OSR point; and 8 of these 10 benchmarks triggered one or more OSR events.
-We have not shown the table of the results for the closest-enclosing loops because out of the 8 benchmarks that triggered an OSR event, the outer-most and the closest-enclosing loops are different only in 3 benchmarks: mbrt, nfrc, and sim.
+We have not shown the table of the results for the closestenclosing loops because out of the 8 benchmarks that triggered an OSR event, the outer-most and the closest-enclosing loops are different only in 3 benchmarks: mbrt, nfrc, and sim.
 The execution ratios for these benchmarks under the closest-enclosing-loops strategy are: 1.00 for mbrt, 1.02 for nfrc, and 1.04 for sim.
-The mbrt and nfrc benchmarks have lower execution ratios under the closest-enclosing-loops strategy is more effective than the outer-most-loops strategy; although, with these results, it appears that using the closest-loops strategy results in lower overheads.
+The mbrt and nfrc benchmarks have lower execution ratios under the closest-enclosing-loops strategy.
+It is not entirely clear whether the closest-enclosing-loops strategy is more effective than the outermost-loops strategy; although, with these results, it appears that using the closest-loops strategy results in lower overheads.
 The choice between these two will depend largely on the kinds of the optimizing transformations expected at OSR points.
-We return to this discussion in Section 4.2.2, where we examine the effectiveness of our dynamic inlining optimization.
+We return to this discussion in Section 5.2.2, where we examine the effectiveness of our dynamic inlining optimization.